Low-density lipoprotein: Estimation of LDL particles via cholesterol content

-where H is HDL cholesterol, L is LDL cholesterol, C is total cholesterol, T are triglycerides, and k is 0.20 if the quantities are measured in mg/dL and 0.45 if in mmol/L.
+where H is HDL cholesterol, L is LDL cholesterol, C is total cholesterol, T is triglycerides, and k is 0.20 if the quantities are measured in mg/dL and 0.45 in mmol/L.

+L is often reported as CLDL-C (calculated low-density lipoprotein cholesterol).
+This is the most common way of estimating the amount of cholesterol carried by low-density lipoprotein.